CacheClip: Accelerating RAG with Effective KV Cache Reuse: Analysis and Key Observations

+Given that attention sparsity makes selective recomputation feasible, the critical question becomes: \textit{how can we accurately identify which tokens to recompute?}

+\paragraph{Unique difficulties during prefill.} Unlike the decoding stage where the full KV cache of all previous tokens is available, the prefill stage of a KV-cache-reuse system only has \textit{local} KV caches for individual chunks, lacking inter-chunk attention.
+This makes it infeasible to compute exact attention scores with respect to the complete concatenated context.
+An effective token selection method must therefore be both query-aware and computationally lightweight, operating without full-context attention.

-CacheBlend selects recompute tokens by fully recomputing the first layer and partially recomputing the second layer to obtain accurate QKV matrix.
-Specifically, the value matrix (V) from the recomputed second layer is compared against the precomputed version (which lacks inter-chunk attention) to identify top-k tokens with the largest V-value discrepancies.
+\paragraph{CacheBlend's early-layer approach.} CacheBlend~\cite{yao2024cacheblend} addresses this by using signals from the primary model's early layers.
+It fully recomputes the first layer and partially recomputes the second layer, then compares the resulting value matrix (V) against the precomputed version to identify tokens with the largest discrepancies.

-However, this selection strategy has inherent limitations.
-Prior studies~\cite{jawahar2019does, vig2019analyzing, cai2024pyramidkv} show that attention behaviors in early Transformer layers are more diffuse and differ significantly from those in deeper layers.
-Selecting tokens based on these early layers may fail to capture tokens essential for reconstructing long-range dependencies, which are primarily handled by deeper layers that contribute more directly to the final answer.
-In addition, the attention sink effect~\cite{xiao2023efficient} makes the tokens at the start of each chunk behave differently from the rest.
-As a result, selected tokens tend to cluster at the beginning of each chunk, consuming much of the recomputation budget and potentially overlooking important information in other parts of the text.

-Separately, sparse KV cache updates strategy—where only a small number of tokens are recomputed—can break contextual integrity.
-This is because the updated KV cache becomes a hybrid of new and old representations, potentially disrupting contextual coherence.
-For instance, in the RULER dataset, CacheBlend shows performance degradation when the recomputation ratio falls within the mid range (30\%–70\%), likely due to inconsistent context continuity (see \autoref{fig:ruler_recomp_ratio}).
-A more concrete example appears in the RULER-single2 and single3 cases, where a critical entity such as a long number (e.g., 5663623) may be split into multiple tokens by the tokenizer.
-If only part of the tokens are selected for recomputation while others remain unchanged, the response may become incorrect or incomplete—e.g., returning 566362 instead of the full value.
-This highlights the importance of selecting tokens in a context-aware manner, potentially by including adjacent tokens to preserve semantic integrity.

-Empirical results from CacheBlend show that in tasks requiring information gathering from multiple chunks, such as RULER-multikey, increasing the recomputation rate consistently improves answer quality (see \autoref{fig:ruler_multivalue_recomp_ratio}).
-This supports the effectiveness of selective recomputation.
-However, on other tasks, performance may degrade at mid-range recomputation ratios due to disrupted contextual coherence, as discussed above.
-These observations motivate the need for a more effective token selection strategy that better preserves coherence and recovers cross-chunk dependencies.